-• The practice was clean and well maintained.
+- The practice appeared clean and was well maintained. - The practice had infection control procedures which reflected published guidance.

-- The practice had infection control procedures which reflected published guidance. - Staff knew how to deal with emergencies.
-Appropriate medicines and life-saving equipment were available. - The practice had systems to help them manage risk. - The practice had suitable safeguarding processes and staff knew their responsibilities for safeguarding adults and children. - The practice had thorough staff recruitment procedures. - The clinical staff provided patients' care and treatment in line with current guidelines. - Staff treated patients with dignity and respect and took care to protect their privacy and personal information. - The appointment system met patients' needs. - The practice had effective leadership.
+- Staff knew how to deal with emergencies.
+Appropriate medicines and life-saving equipment were available. - The practice had systems to help them manage risk. - The practice had safeguarding processes in place however the safeguarding policy required updating.
+Staff knew their responsibilities for safeguarding adults and children. - The practice had staff recruitment procedures however they were not always following them when recruiting staff. - The clinical staff provided patients' care and treatment in line with current guidelines. - Staff treated patients with dignity and respect and took care to protect their privacy and personal information. - The appointment system met patients' needs. - The practice had effective leadership.
 Staff felt involved and supported and worked well as a team. - The practice asked staff and patients for feedback about the services they provided. - The practice dealt with complaints positively and efficiently.